ailenus/SortManager/readme.md

-Finally, at the root of the repository, there is a `resources` directory, which is the root of resources and consists of the `.properties` file for the Log4j 2 logging framework.
+Finally, at the root of the repository, there is a `resources` directory, which is the root of resources and consists of the `.properties` file for the Log4j 2 logging framework, and any log files generated will be stored here.
+Log files are not uploaded to the remote repository on GitHub by their inclusion in the `.gitignore` file.

 ## The `controller` package

-The `SortManager` class contains one public static method, `getRandomArray`, which takes two integer primitive parameters, `length` and `bound`, and returns an integer primitive array.
-The method invokes the public static `generate` method of the `java.util.stream.IntStream` class and passes it a lambda expression containing the public static `nextInt` method of the `java.util.Random` class, and then invokes the `limit` and then the `toArray` methods on the generated `IntStream`.
+The `SortManager` class contains one public static method, `getRandomArray`, which takes two integer primitive parameters, `length` and `bound`, and returns an array of integer primitives.
+The method invokes the public static `generate` method of the `java.util.stream.IntStream` class and passes it a lambda expression containing the public static `nextInt` method of the `java.util.Random` class, and then invokes the `limit` and the `toArray` methods on the generated `IntStream`.
 The `length` parameter is passed to the `limit` method to specify the length of the array, and the `bound` parameter is passed to the `nextInt` method to specify the upper bound of the integer primitives to be randomly generated.

 The `ModeException` class of the `exceptions` package extends the `java.lang.Exception` class and contains one public constructor which takes